A UX research project with a focus on UI design

 This process moves through 5 key steps:

-Stakeholder interviews, reviewing key personas.
+Stakeholder interviews, reviewing key personas provided by the client.

 User journey mapping and defining the design opportunity.